This post contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 3. Choose Colors Like a World-Builder

 Your color palette sets the entire plot.
 Cozy forest cottage?
 Go moss green, sage, and warm wood.
 Broody gothic?
 Try charcoal, plum, and inky navy.
+Either way, a clear palette is what keeps fantasy room decor feeling intentional instead of cluttered.

 Three Mood Palettes